shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 This IPC implementation uses rendezvous method to pass messages between processes.
 Messages are passed by reference through endpoints.
 Every endpoint has its owner process, which receives messages.
-Priority inheritance protocol is used in IPC.
+Priority inheritance/ceiling protocol is used in IPC.
 An IPC endpoint is a variable of ipc_t type.
 Here are IPC tools:
 ```C